Whiplash Type Injury / Whiplash Associated Disorder.

 Whiplash is a description of how the injury has been sustained.
-It is not a disease and not in itself a diagnosis.
-Rather it is a descriptive term that describes the mechanism of injury.
-Anytime the spine is unexpectedly moved in one direction and then it rebounds in the opposite direction there is the possibility of developing a whiplash type injury.
-It can happen in a backwards and forwards direction or it can be in a side to side motion.
-Of course whiplash type injuries are not limited to motor vehicle accidents alone; Sports injuries, knocks falls and slips can all produce a whiplash type injury.
-The term “whiplash type injury” is used to describe any injury mechanism where there is sudden excessive extension followed by an immediate excessive flexion of the neck that results in damage to the muscles, ligaments and tendons.
-We now know that whiplash type injuries frequently do not result from just excessive extension or excessive flexion (extension and flexion beyond normal limits of motion), but rather an extremely rapid extension and flexion that causes the damage.
+It isn’t a disease and it’s not a diagnosis.
+In other words, it is a description of the mechanism of injury.
+Anytime the spine is unexpectedly moved in one direction and then rebounds in the opposite direction there whiplash can occur.
+It can happen in either a backwards and forwards direction or in a side to side motion.
+Whiplash is not limited to motor vehicle accidents.
+Sports injuries, knocks, falls and slips can all result in whiplash.
+These injuries result in damage to muscles, ligaments and tendons.
+In conclusion, Whiplash type injuries can result from anything that causes extremely rapid extension and flexion that causes the damage.

 What part of the spine is damaged in whiplash?

-There are many different potential causes of whiplash type injury but one of the most common causes is the result of a motor vehicle accident where your body goes through an extremely rapid and intense acceleration and deceleration.
-In this instance all four phases of a whiplash type injury occur very quickly.
-During each phase there are different forces acting on the body that can cause injury, and with such a violent and forceful movement, damage to the vertebrae, nerves, discs, muscles, and ligaments of your neck and spine can be significant.
-The following is a description from Meridel Gatterman in her book “Chiropractic management of spine related disorders pages 230-231).
+There are many different potential causes of whiplash.
+However, one of the most common causes is the result of a motor vehicle accident.
+The body goes through rapid and intense acceleration and deceleration.
+As a result, all four phases of a whiplash type injury occur very quickly.
+During each phase there are different forces acting which can cause injury.
+As a result, violent and forceful movement causes significant damage to the vertebrae, nerves, discs, muscles, and ligaments.

 “In rear end collisions, even with a high seat back or head restraint, the neck is thrown into extension in proportion to the distance between the occupants head and the supporting structure.
 As the victims torso is forced backwards into the seat back, the head and neck initially remained fixed while the vehicle moves forward.”

-“This initial inertia of the head followed by extension of the cervical spine at the end of this rearward translation.”
-This means that whilst the seat is moving forward whilst the head is still moving backwards.
-This shearing force in the neck is what causes most of the damage in whiplash type injuries.
-Many of the bone, joint, nerve, disc and TMJ injuries that we see clinically occur during this phase.
+“This initial inertia of the head, followed by extension of the cervical spine at the end of this rearward translation.”
+In other words, the seat is moving forward while the head is still moving backwards.
+This force in the neck is what causes most of the damage.
+Many of the bone, joint, nerve, disc and TMJ injuries occur during this phase.

 There are a number of common symptoms associated with whiplash.
 These symptoms include some or all of the following:

 Most patients suffering from whiplash complain of some form of neck pain.
-This is a very common symptom and it may be either localised or it may refer into the head, down the arm or into the mid back region.
+This is a very common symptom and it may be localized.
+It may also defer into the head, down the arm or into the mid back region.

 It is quite common for patients suffering a whiplash type injury to suffer from headaches.
-These often originate in the neck and refer into the head and are termed a cervicogenic headache.
-They are usually of a dull aching nature but can also be sharp.
-They may be localised in the back of the neck or refer into the front of the head.
+These often originate in the neck and refer into the head.
+These are termed a cervicogenic headache.
+Usually, they are of a dull aching nature but can also be sharp.
+They may be localized in the back of the neck or refer into the front of the head.

 Low Back Pain

-People often make the mistake of thinking that because there may be very little damage to the car that they can’t be injured.
-In fact even small accidents can cause whiplash, especially if you are not aware there is an impending accident about to happen and are unprepared.
-Often when there is no visible damage to the car it might mean that more of the impact force has been transferred to the occupant of the car.
-Whatever the situation be sure to be checked by your chiropractor as soon as possible after an accident to assess you for whiplash type injuries.
+The assumption is that very little damage to the car means lack of injury to the person.
+However, even small accidents can cause whiplash.
+For instance, whiplash can easily happen when you are not aware there is impending impact and are unprepared.
+A Lack of visible damage to the car might mean that more of the impact force has been transferred to the occupant.
+Therefore, always be sure to be checked by your chiropractor as soon as possible after an accident.

 Diagnosis of whiplash type injuries:

-Your Back to Health Chiropractor will conduct a thorough history of what exactly has caused the whiplash type injury.
+A thorough history will be conducted to determine what exactly has caused the whiplash.
 This will include questions on :

-You will then be offered an in depth physical examination which will look at all of the following factors:
+In addition, an in depth physical examination will evaluate the following factors:

-Palpation may reveal muscle tenderness and tightness in the neck muscles and suboccipital
+- Palpation evaluating tenderness and tightness in the neck muscles.

-X-rays of the spine may be conducted depending on the extent of your problems and the examination findings
+- X-rays of the spine may be conducted depending on the extent of injury and examination findings

 Chiropractic Management and Treatment Whiplash Type Injuries: